Skip to content

 …and then the Black Bridge at 6 miles.

-Someday, I’m going to travel this canyon from the river’s perspective.
+Someday, I’m going to travel this grandiose canyon from the river’s perspective.

-Phantom Ranch is only a short distance from here as you stroll in for a nice break and some local refreshments.
-Mileage to this point was 7.25 in 3 hours and 45 minutes.
-We were about 30 minutes behind where I thought we’d be, but also didn’t mind all the stop for pictures and various oooh’s and aaah’s.
+Phantom Ranch is only a short distance from here and makes for a nice place to take a break.
+A quick mileage check put us at 7.25 in 3 hours and 45 minutes.
+We were about 30 minutes behind where I thought we’d be, but also didn’t mind stopping for all the pictures of various oooh’s and aaah’s.

 The tradition at Phantom is to grab an ice cold lemonade (or two) as you make this your first good rest stop.
 Eh, so what if the first cup is $5.
 Refills are only $1, so enjoy as many as you need!